Wrentit: Subspecies

+The subspecies vary in plumage tone and color, following Gloger's rule with darker, browner birds in the more humid northwest of the range, and paler, grayer birds in the drier interior and south.

 Ecology

 Wrentits mate for life, forming pair bonds only a few months after hatching.
 Both sexes sing; the faster rhythm of the male's song is one of the few ways to differentiate the sexes.
 Both sexes also defend their territory year-round and participate in building the nest, a four-stage process that takes about two weeks.
 The three or four eggs are incubated for 14 days, again by both sexes.
 The chicks fledge after 15 days (at which stage they are unable to fly) and are fed by their parents for another 40 days.

 The wrentit feeds by skulking through dense scrub gleaning exposed insects found by sight.
 It feeds primarily on beetles, caterpillars, bugs, and ants, but also takes small berries and seeds.